danielscholl/infra-azure-provisioning/.gitlab/merge_request_templates/infra_template.md

 <!-- If this introduces a breaking change, please describe the impact and migration path for existing applications below. -->

+## MR Guildelines
+- [ ] Temporary changes should be made with overrides and reverted.
+No changes are to be made to the Azure Portal.
+- [ ] Code in GLab, Dev and Master should be in synch as this is what customers use.
+- [ ]  Pre-Merge pipeline should be run before merging.
+- [ ] MRs should output the changes of TF Plan.
+- [ ] Use existing modules for creation of resources.
+- [ ]  Any new variables should not break the existing code.
+(Don’t use library variables and use locals)

 ## Other information
 -------------------------------------